telerik/xamarin-forms-docs/controls/chart/Axes/axes-datetime-continuous-axis.md

 #Overview#

-DateTimeContinuousAxis is a special axis that extends the base CartesianAxis class and may be considered as a hybrid between a categorical and a numerical axis.
+The **DateTimeContinuousAxis** is a special axis that extends the base CartesianAxis class and may be considered as a hybrid between a categorical and a numerical axis.
 DateTimeContinuousAxis works with categorical data but instead of categories, the axis builds time slots depending on its Minimum, Maximum and MajorStep values.
 DateTimeContinuousAxis also expects valid DateTime values so that the data could be plotted correctly.
 Think of DateTimeContinuousAxis as a timeline where each data point has a certain position, depending on its DateTime value.
 The timeline range properties are automatically calculated if not set explicitly by the user: the default value of the major step is the smallest difference between any two DateTime values.
 There might be empty time slots if no data falling into them is found, because the axis behaves like a numerical one.

+The **CategoricalAxis** inherits from the base **Axis** class.
+You can see the inherited properties [here]({% slug axes-overview %})

 #Features#